OpenDSA/OpenDSA/RST/en/Design/Dictionary.rst

 This raises the issue of how to
 :ref:`extract the key <comparable> <Comparison>` from a record.
-We will usually assume that dictionary implementations store a :term:`key-record pair` so as to be able to extract the key associated with a record for this particular dictionary.
+We will usually assume that dictionary implementations store a :term:`key-value pair` so as to be able to extract the key associated with a record for this particular dictionary.

 The ``insert`` method of the dictionary class supports the